AnthonyTsui/Buildapcscraper/README.md

 ## Planned features/Stretch Goals:
 * Price History Graph
 * Reddit API for /r/buildapcsales
-* Same functionalities but for video games
+* Same functionalities but for video games (This will similarly include various vendors such as gog, steam, amazon, etc)

 ## This app is using the following dependencies:
 * Cheerio v1.0.0-rc.2